Home » Dessert Recipes » Cookies & Bars » Raspberry Cheesecake Cookies

 Step Four: Add the filling in the wells of the cookies.

 Step Six: Optional but recommended.
-Just drizzle the melted chocolate chips on top of the cookies.
+Drizzle melted chocolate chips on top of the cookies.
+Keep the cookies on top of the parchment for the easiest clean up.

-Expert Tip: Once I've drizzled the white chocolate on all the cookies I move them to a fresh sheet of waxed paper to set.
+👉 Tip: Once I’ve drizzled the white chocolate on all the cookies, I move them to a fresh sheet of waxed paper to set.
 This helps the chocolate not crack off around the edges when you move them to a plate or storage container.

 Variations + Substitutions